-Goals Connect youth with apportunities to participate in physical activity Connect youth with opportunities to participate in physical activity.
+Goals Connect youth with opportunities to participate in physical activity.
 Anticipated Outcomes Through after-school soccer, we expect participants to have increased physical activity, and develop an understanding of why physical activity is so important for overall mental and physical health.
-Metrics Used to Evaluate Number of students reached, BMI percentile for students before and after the paritipcation, and anecdotal stories. program/activity/initiative partipoation, and anocactar ctorico. program/activity/initiative Name of Mahila Frank Fanda Danman fan Vandh Name of Mobile Fresh Foods Program for Youth program/activity/initiative Description Direct distribution of nutritious foods for youth and families that are struggling with food insecurity.
-This program is designed to bring the food out to meet the people where they live, addressing some of the barriers of the low income population.
-Goals Goals Increase consumption of produce and healthy food choices for low- income youth and families.
+Metrics Used to Evaluate Number of students reached; BMI percentile for students before and after the participation; and anecdotal stories. program/activity/initiative Name of Mahila Frank Fanda Dragram fan Vandh Name of Mobile Fresh Foods Program for Youth program/activity/initiative Direct Patrilla Conset of 1995 in the later of the self-order of the self-order Description Direct distribution of nutritious foods for youth and families that are struggling with food insecurity.
+This program is designed to bring the food out to meet the people where they live, addressing some of the barriers Opple of the low income population.
+Goals Increase consumption of produce and healthy food choices for low- Audicional Doubern income youth and families.
 Anticipated Outcomes We anticipate this will lead to healthier choices and improved health outcomes for youth and their families, with a decreased likelihood for obesity and chronic diseases such as diabetes.
-Metrics Used to Evaluate Number of clients served, number of pounds of foods distributed, and the anecdotal stories. anoudia didno. program/activity/initiative
+Metrics Used to Evaluate Number of clients served; number of pounds of foods distributed; and the anecdotal stories. program/activity/initiative Name of Movement Videos & Games for Classroom Physical Activity program/activity/initiative Wovement videos & Cames for Glassroom i hysical Activity Description We will invest in a suite of online movement videos and games designed Description to bring movement and mindfulness into elementary school classrooms and homes.
+The program improves classroom engagement by helping teachers channel students' natural energy to improve behavior, focus, and achievement.
+Goals Our goals are: to facilitate physical activity, promote classroom Coulc engagement, reinforce core subjects and social/emotional learning, and improve academic achievement.
+Anticipated Outcomes Increased physical activity in schools resulting in decreased obesity for o.patoa outoomos youth and better health outcomes.
+Metrics Used to Evaluate Number of students served, number of minutes of physical activity and the anecdotal stories. program/activity/initiative W.100401W.
+01011001 r - g - a - a - a - a - a - a - a - a - a

-Needs Stanislaus Surgical Hospital Plans Not to Address
+Needs Memorial Medical Center Plans Not to Address

 No hospital can address all of the health needs present in its community.
-Stanislaus Surgical Hospital is committed to serving the community by adhering to its mission, using its skills and capabilities, and remaining a strong organization so that it can continue to provide a wide range of community benefits.
+Memorial Medical Center is committed to serving the community by adhering to its mission, using its skills and capabilities, and remaining a strong organization so that it can continue to provide a wide range of community benefits.
 The implementation strategy plan does not include specific plans to address the following significant health needs that were identified in the 2019 Community Health Needs Assessment for the following reasons:

-- Access and Functional Needs Transportation and Physical Disability While our implementation plan does not directly address issues of transportation and physical disability, many of our programs will offer clients referrals to transportation services so that they can access medical appointments. - 2.
-Access to Specialty and Extended Care Our focus in Stanislaus County is primarily on expanding access to primary care through partnerships with our FQHC and community partners.
+1. Access and Functional Needs - Transportation and Physical Disability - While our implementation plan does not directly address issues of transportation and physical disability, many of our programs will offer clients referrals to transportation services so that they can access medical appointments.

+- 2. Access to Specialty and Extended Care Our focus in Stanislaus County is primarily on expanding access to primary care through partnerships with our FQHC and community partners.
 However, several of these programs which increase access to primary care will also help patients become connected to specialty care once they are established with a PCP. - 3.
 Pollution-Free Living Environment Due to limited resources and ability to impact environmental policies, the hospital does not intend to directly address this health issue at this time.